 “We are very grateful to have received this amount, even though we lost considerably more than $150,000.
 We are not seeking further compensation,” Smith said.

-In her submission, she argued that the ability for Dixon to both to provide financial advice and to develop their own financial products to promote to their clients was the “heart of the problem”.
+In her submission, she argued that the ability of Dixon to both provide financial advice and develop its own financial products to promote to their clients was the “heart of the problem”.

 “The risk of conflict-of-interest in these dual roles is mammoth as has been proven by DASS.
 I believe that legislation ought to be developed to make it impossible for companies to do so,” Smith said.